esthor/react-native-swipeable-list/README.md

 ## Example

 Check out the example in the `/examples` folder.
 Clone this repo, then `cd examples && yarn install && yarn start` and then either  `react-native run-ios` or `react-native run-android` to get the app up and running locally.
-Play with the code and see what you can do.
+Play with the code and see what you can do! 😎

 ## History & Shoutouts